top of page

 • Draw.io

-A well-documented process ensures your automation is accurate, maintainable, and easy to scale
+A well-documented process ensures your automation is accurate, maintainable, and scalable.

-How to Build an Agent in n8n: Step-by-Step
+How to Build an AI Agent in n8n Step by Step

 1. Define the Use Case

-• Use AI Agent nodes for reasoning and dynamic decisions.
+• AI Agent nodes for reasoning and classification

 Each node represents one step from your BPMN diagram.

-For complex workflows, n8n allows you to maintain context:
+For advanced workflows, n8n allows agents to maintain context:

-• Use vector stores or retrievers for larger knowledge bases.
+• Use vector databases or retrievers for knowledge access

 Example: AI-Powered Support Ticket Routing

-3. If Node: Route to technical, billing, or sales queue.
+• Conditional Logic: Route to technical, billing, or sales

 Best Practices for Agent-Based Automation